VitekH/VitekH/README.md

 - 👋 Hi, I’m @VitekH
-- 👀 I’m interested in Python and HTML
+- 👀 I’m interested in Python, HTML, JavaScript and Godot
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Godot
 - 💞️ I’m looking to collaborate on our robot 🤖
 - 📫 How to reach me?
 I am unreachable. 😉